KJha02/SimpleScheduler/README.md

 python scheduler.py --removeTask
 ```

-Both commands will add or remove the task you specify and then display the tasks you should complete next on your to-do list.
+Both commands will add or remove the task you specify and then display the tasks you should complete next on your to-do list, according to the viewing option specified.